abesto/ams2-career/README.md

 - `src/pages` is where most of the UI lives

 Local development is super simple:

-* `yarn install`
+- `yarn install`
-* `yarn start` starts a development server, and tries to open your browser to load it.
+- `yarn start` starts a development server, and tries to open your browser to load it.
 This has live reloading, error reporting, debugging support, the works.
+- `yarn test` runs tests, obviously.
+At the time of writing coverage is extremely spotty.
+Help improve it?

-Contributing: make a pull request :) There are no automated tests, don't even bother looking.
+Contributing: make a pull request :) Ideally add a few tests as well for the code you're adding / changing.

 ## Contributors ✨